Living our Mission: Introducing Peckham Architecture’s Green Building Series

 Peckham Architecture’s commitment to deep green design means we don’t just employ these techniques for our clients; we live them.
 Our LEED Platinum home headquarters in Columbia is Missouri’s first Passive House Institute US (PHIUS) Certified building, designed to be the greenest house on earth.

 This project has appeared in the Columbia Business Times and Columbia Missourian.
 In collaboration with Boxcar Films and Tiny Attic Productions, we’ve also documented the process from start to finish!
-We’re thrilled to share our Green Building Series with you.
+We’re pleased to share our Green Building Series with you.

 Here’s a brief introduction.
 In this episode, Nick Peckham, FAIA explains the global need for energy efficient buildings to fight climate change.
 He also shares the advice from world-renowned inventor Buckminster Fuller that inspired his career in sustainable architecture.